 Once enabled, the app will calculate the correct calories for you based only on the macros and without rounding or subtracting calories from fiber and sugar alcohols.

-By doing the math of calories, you can have more freedom with how you track.
-It will ensure that you are always eating the right amount of calories for your goal and open up the possibility to just focus on hitting your calories and protein.
+Macro calories will ensure that you are always eating the right amount of calories for your goal and open up the possibility of just focusing on hitting your calories and protein.
 If you tried to do this while using label calories, it would introduce too much variation in the actual calories you are consuming due to the issues outlined earlier.

 1. Tracking Alcohol May Be Harder

-One can of Bud Light doesn't have 32 calories.
+One glass of pinot noir doesn't have 14 calories.
 Even if you aren't using the Macro Calories feature, you will still have issues if you track alcohol because you need to track it as either carbs or fat to account for the calories you are consuming.

 We recommend you track alcohol completely differently regardless of whether you have Macro Calories enabled or not.
 Here's what we recommend.